 Since then, I have climbed 8 of the 15 fourteeners in California including Mt Whitney, Mt Shasta, and a multitude of routes on Rainier, Mt Baker, and Mt Hood.
 I have also climbed a couple times in Peru.
 I continue to climb in NC, WV, TN, CA, OR, WA, and Utah.

 Nature has always been close to my heart, but climbing put it all into an entirely different perspective.
-I graduated with a biology degree in 2003 and was climbing shortly after!
+I graduated with a biology degree with a concentration in conservation and animal behavior in 2003!
+A few years later I got into hiking, backpacking, boating and of course rock climbing.
 I was at a cross roads in my life and needed something that would help me build trust and confidence in myself and others.
 I joined an outdoor club that helped me continue to climb on a regular basis and gave me the opportunity to fall in love with hiking and backpacking.
 These activities did help me gain the personal strengths I was searching for, and introduced me to some of my closest friends and now hubby!
+I have spent many hours in wilderness settings and have gained a lot of peace and strength from it.
+A few of my favorite adventures were: rafting the White Nile, Living at the Rock Ranch and climbing daily at Hueco Tanks, Climbing at the New River WV, camping out in rainforests in Washington State, Hiking the Rocky Mountains of Colorado, Rappelling and hiking the Narrows in Utah at Zion National Park and of course my NC home climbing at Crowders, Pilot, and Stone Mountains!
+It wouldn't be right if I didn't show love for the local Blue Ridge Mountains, those majestic peaks have a piece of my heart!

 I am excited to create Thrifty Adventures!
 Not only is this company giving me the opportunity to further my climbing knowledge but it thrills me to know that I can help others search for themselves on the side of the mountain!